littleblackfish/heteroMutationRate/README.md

-#### Mutation rate in heterozygotes
+### Description

 In this little project we attempt to replicate the results in [this paper](http://www.nature.com/nature/journal/v523/n7561/full/nature14649.html) which is also freely available [here](http://opus.bath.ac.uk/46581/1/Parent_progeny_sequencing_indicates_higher_mutation_rates_in_heterozygotes._.pdf).

-This work was done for [Matthew Hahn](http://www.bio.indiana.edu/faculty/directory/profile.php?person=mwh)'s //SNP Discovery and Population Genomics// class in the Fall of 2016.
+This work was done for [Matthew Hahn](http://www.bio.indiana.edu/faculty/directory/profile.php?person=mwh)'s *SNP Discovery and Population Genomics* class in the Fall of 2016.

 ### Requirements